rmhsilva/CS110-Assignments-Python/README.md

 # CS110-Assignments-Python
 Assignments and final project of CS110.
-This a python course
+This a python course.